Echoversity – an innovative participatory biodiversity conservation project

 Objectives

-The project aims to record the biodiversity of the forage trails of Zagori, with the active contribution of the local community.
-It will involve innovative soundscape applications for the mapping and conservation of biodiversity, with the participation of citizens, in the pastoral routes of Zagori.
+The project aimed to record the biodiversity of the forage trails of Zagori, with the active contribution of the local community.
+It aimed to involve innovative soundscape applications for the mapping and conservation of biodiversity, with the participation of citizens, in the pastoral routes of Zagori.
 Participants detect, record, and discuss the conservation and management of the ecosystem of local pastures.

 Activities

-The project will offer a combination of scientific and social activities:
+The project aimed to offer a combination of scientific and social activities:

 • three field training workshops on biodiversity inventory, monitoring and management, targeting local stakeholders and interested parties, with a focus on mobile livestock farmers